SteveBeeblebrox/SHML/README.md

 ## API
 ## Examples-->
 ## Known Issues
-1. Bullet points and lists are broken
+1. Bullet points and lists do not nest/indent
 <!--
 ## Syntax
 SHML is composed of two main types of styling: inline and sections.
 All sections must be on their own line.
 Inline formatting can be applied to any part of a section.